A Comprehensive Guide to Oral HPV & Oral Cancer Screening

 - Most cases of oral HPV go away on their own without the need for treatment.

-- Although it’s rare, oral HPV can lead to oral cancer.
+- Although it is rare, oral HPV can lead to oral cancer.

 - Oral HPV is the leading cause of oral cancer.

-- Signs and symptoms of oral cancer include a persistent sore through, ulcers or sores in the mouth that aren’t healing and growths or lumps on the neck, among other symptoms.
+- Signs and symptoms of oral cancer include a persistent sore throat, ulcers or sores in the mouth that are not healing, and growths or lumps on the neck, among other symptoms.

-Non-oral types of HPV, simply known as HPV, are found in the genital area, including the vulva, vagina, cervix, penis or anus.
-This type of HPV is spread through sexual skin-to-skin contact.
-Like most cases of oral HPV, most genital HPV will go away on its own without the need for treatment.
-However, some kinds of HPV can lead to more serious symptoms and even cancer.
+Non-oral types of HPV, simply known as HPV, are found in the genital area, including the vulva, vagina, cervix, penis, or anus.
+This type of HPV is spread through skin-to-skin sexual contact.
+Like most cases of oral HPV, most genital HPV will go away on their own without the need for treatment.
+However, some kinds of HPV can lead to more serious symptoms, and even cancer.

-HPV types six and 11 cause genital warts, which aren’t particularly harmful, don’t lead to cancer and can be easily removed by a doctor.
-Other types of HPV, such as 16 and 18, can cause cervical cancer and other types of cancer in the genital area.
-These types of HPV don’t show up in obvious symptoms like warts.
-For this reason, it’s important to get regularly tested for HPV.
+HPV types 6 and 11 cause genital warts, which are not particularly harmful, as they do not lead to cancer and can be easily removed by a doctor.
+Other types of HPV, such as 16 and 18 can cause cervical cancer and other types of cancer in the genital area.
+These types of HPV do not cause obvious symptoms like warts.
+For this reason, it is important to get regularly tested for HPV.
 Women can get tested for abnormal cells in their cervix during their regular pap test.
 Men should look for any changes in their genital area and talk to their doctor if they notice anything.

 You can prevent spreading or getting HPV in the same way you prevent oral HPV—by practicing safe sex.
-Use condoms and dental dams.
-Ask your partner about his or her sexual history.
-Get tested regularly, and if you are age 45 or under, you can get the HPV vaccine.
+Use condoms and dental dams, ask your partner about his or her sexual history, and get tested regularly.
+If you are age 45 or under, you can also get the HPV vaccine.

 Squamous cell carcinoma of the oral cavity

-This is the most common type of oral cancer, making up 90% of all oral cancer cases.
+This is the most common type of oral cancer, making up to 90% of all oral cancer cases.
 Squamous cells are the cells that line the throat, mouth and other organs of the body.
-Carcinoma means cancer.
-So, squamous cell carcinoma means the squamous cells in the mouth have mutated and become abnormal, turning them into cancer.
+Carcinoma means cancer, so squamous cell carcinoma refers to the squamous cells in the mouth that have mutated and turned into cancer.

 Oral verrucous carcinoma

 Only 5% of oral cancer cases are verrucous carcinoma.
-This type of cancer is also made up of squamous cells but is slow-growing and typically does not metastasize, meaning it doesn’t spread to other places in the body.
+This type of cancer is also made up of squamous cells, but it is slow-growing and typically does not metastasize, meaning it does not spread to other places in the body.

 Minor salivary gland carcinoma

-You can also contract skin cancers like basal cell carcinoma on the lips or melanoma on the head, neck or inside the nasal cavity.
-But the types of cancer listed above constitute what is found in the cells inside the oral cavity.
+You can also contract skin cancers like basal cell carcinoma or melanoma on the lips, or on the head, neck or inside the nasal cavity.
+The types of cancer listed above comprise what is found in the cells inside the oral cavity.

-Check out “What Are the Symptoms of Oral HPV and Oral Cancer?” above to see what signs and symptoms to be looking for that might indicate oral cancer.
+Check out “What Are the Symptoms of Oral HPV and Oral Cancer?” above to see what signs and symptoms to look for that might indicate oral cancer.
 Talk to your dentist or doctor if you are experiencing any of these symptoms.